openethereum/openethereum.github.io/Polkadot.md

-## Information
+## What, Why & How?
-Please find further information at https://polkadot.io/
+Please take a look at https://polkadot.io/

 ## You want to get involved?